Seasons of Story

-Whether you're introducing newcomers to your mission, building trust with your community, inviting meaningful participation, or celebrating shared impact, the Four Seasons of Storytelling offer a compass that keeps your communications relevant and relationship-focused.
-Over the course of a year, you'll move through phases of curiosity, trust, empowerment, and gratitude—all of which weave together into one powerful narrative for your mission.
+Whether you’re celebrating past achievements, casting a vision for the future, or rallying community action, the seasons of giving offer a compass that keeps your storytelling relevant and compelling.
+Over the next four quarters, you’ll move through phases of gratitude, renewal, growth, and finally, a crescendo of year-end generosity—all of which weave together into one powerful narrative for your mission.

 Fillable Calendar (Google Sheet)

-Research in relationship psychology reveals that human connection follows predictable patterns.
+Research in donor psychology reveals that giving patterns follow predictable seasonal rhythms.
 These patterns are influenced by several key factors:

-• Community Engagement Patterns: Different times naturally lend themselves to different types of involvement, from spring program launches to winter appreciation celebrations.
+• Community Engagement Patterns: Different seasons naturally lend themselves to different types of community involvement, from summer outdoor events to winter holiday gatherings.

-The art of mission-driven communication isn't just about what you say—it's about when to say it.
-The Four Seasons of Storytelling framework aligns your communications with the natural rhythms of how humans build relationships.
-Think of your organization's story as a symphony—each season a movement, building toward deeper connection and lasting impact.
+The art of mission-driven comms isn’t just about what you say—it’s about when to say it.
+The Seasons of Giving framework aligns your storytelling with the natural cycles of donor engagement and generosity.
+Think of your organization’s story as a symphony—each season a movement, building toward a finale at year-end.

-Making This Framework Your Own As you begin implementing the Four Seasons of Storytelling framework, remember these essential principles:
+Making This Framework Your Own As you begin implementing the Seasons of Giving framework, remember these essential principles:

 • Listen to Your Community: While these seasonal rhythms are universal, your specific community may have unique patterns of engagement.
 Pay attention to when and how your supporters naturally connect with your mission, and adapt the framework accordingly.